Icebox Slice & Bake Cookies (1 Dough, 5 Flavors)

 Instructions

-1. In a large bowl using a handheld mixer or stand mixer fitted with a paddle attachment, beat the butter and granulated sugar together on medium-high speed until combined and creamy, about 3 minutes.
+1. In a large bowl using a handheld mixer or stand mixer fitted with a paddle attachment, beat the butter, brown sugar, and granulated sugar together on medium-high speed until combined and creamy, about 3 minutes.
 (Here’s a helpful tutorial if you need guidance on how to cream butter and sugar.)
 Beat in the egg and vanilla extract on high speed.
 Scrape down the sides and up the bottom of the bowl as needed, and continue to beat until fully combined.
 Add the flour and salt and beat on low speed until combined.

 2. Finally, beat in the chosen flavor add-ins (see Notes) on low speed until just combined.
 Avoid overmixing—blend only until the mix-ins are evenly distributed.
 The cookie dough will be thick and slightly sticky.
 If it seems too sticky to roll into logs, beat in 1–2 Tbsp more flour.